 Camp Coleman has been a part of Lauren’s life since she was a camper in the Junior Unit in 1974.
 Since then she has held positions and roles at Coleman including CIT, counselor, assistant unit head, aquatics director, and transportation director.
 Lauren began working full-time as Coleman’s Office Manager in 2011 after working at the Davis Academy in Atlanta for 15 years.
 Lauren and her husband Todd “he who comes on weekends” Gordon live in Johns Creek with their 4 daughters who are also Coleman campers.

-Molly Levy, Program Director
+Beth Blick, Program Director